 London is a somewhat small city located in the state of Kentucky.
 With a population of 8,126 people and 11 constituent neighborhoods, London is the 55th largest community in Kentucky.

-The per capita income in London in 2010 was $17,621, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
-This equates to an annual income of $70,484 for a family of four.
+The per capita income in London in 2010 was $18,327, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,308 for a family of four.

 The people who call London home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of London residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in London include English, Irish, Italian, and Polish.
+Important ancestries of people in London include English, Irish, Polish, and Scots-Irish.

 The most common language spoken in London is English.
 Other important languages spoken here include Spanish and Greek.